 Jessica Bodner, described by the New York Times as a "soulful soloist", is the violist of the Grammy award-winning Parker Quartet.
 A native of Houston, TX, Jessica began her musical studies on the violin at the age of two, then switched to the viola at the age of twelve because of her love of the deeper sonority.

-In 2014 Jessica joined the faculty of Harvard University's Department of Music in conjunction with the Parker Quartet's appointment as the Blodgett Quartet-in-Residence.
-She is often a guest teacher for Kim Kashkashian at the New England Conservatory, and will join the faculty of the Longy School of Music in the fall of 2016.
-She has most recently given masterclasses at institutions such as the New England Conservatory, Eastman School of Music, Longy School of Music, Amherst College, University of Minnesota, and at the El Sistema program in Venezuela.
+Jessica is a faculty member of Harvard University's Department of Music in conjunction with the Parker Quartet's appointment as Blodgett Quartet-in-Residence.
+She has held visiting faculty positions at the New England Conservatory and Longy School of Music and has given masterclasses at institutions such as Eastman School of Music, Amherst College, University of Minnesota, and at the El Sistema program in Venezuela.

-Recent collaborators include clarinetist Charles Neidich, pianists Shai Wosner and Vivian Hornik Weilerstein, jazz pianist Billy Childs, violinists Nadja Salerno-Sonnenberg and Donald Weilerstein, violists Kim Kashkashian and Roger Tapping, cellists Paul Katz and Natasha Brofsky, and percussionist Ian Rosenbaum.
+Recent collaborators include clarinetist Charles Neidich, pianists Menahem Pressler and Shai Wosner, violinists Nadja Salerno-Sonnenberg and Donald Weilerstein, violists Kim Kashkashian and Roger Tapping, cellists Paul Katz and Natasha Brofsky, and percussionist Ian Rosenbaum.

 © Parker Quartet, All Rights Reserved.
 Site by ycArt design studio